KHanghoj/bgi_2019/exerciseNGSgl.md

 ** ALways give links for the files **

-The exercises are a modified version of this [[INSERT LINK TO FUMAGALLI]]

 In this session you will learn how to do:
 * genotype calling
 * allele frequency estimation